EASIER FOR YOU. SAME TAILORED BEDROCK FIT.

 - Grab your bike and a ruler (tape measure, yardstick, whatever).

 - Tape the ruler to the bike's frame, on the drive side.
-Make sure the ruler is legible and doesn't obscure any inside edges of the frame triangle.
+Make sure the ruler is legible and doesn't obscure any inside edges of the frame triangle, or bolts, etc, that straps should avoid on the outside of the triangle.

 - If we're building a full-triangle bag, remove any bottle cages, frame-mounted pumps, or anything else inside the triangle; so that we can better see the placement of bottle boss bolts (inside and outside of triangle), unthread these bolts several turns.